Cancer, Cardiovascular, Diabetes, Gastroenterology, Infection, Lifestyle, Nutrition, Surgery

 There’s more to Constipation than Grunting.

 You think constipation isn’t important?
 If so, an article in the American Journal of Gastroenterology suggests you’d better think again.
 Annually, in the U.S., 700,000 people are seen in hospital emergency wards for this problem.
 Since 2006 there’s been a shocking 42 percent increase in constipation, costing 1.6 billion dollars.
 So what’s gone wrong, and what are the medical consequences other than grunting?
 Constipation can be merely a chronic annoyance affecting quality of life.
 But Dr. John R. Hyatt, gastroenterologist at the Baylor Regional Medical Center at Plano in Texas, says, “It can also result in hemorrhoids, anal tears, fissures, rectal prolapse and fecal impaction”.
 Fecal impaction is no fun.
-It occurs when a large fecal mass cannot be passed....Read More
+It occurs when a large fecal mass cannot be passed.
+This can...Read More

 Gastroenterology, Lifestyle, Medicine